solidjs/solid/documentation/comparison.md

 The biggest difference might be that Solid's approach to batching changes which ensures synchronicity whereas Knockout has deferUpdates which uses a deferred microtask queue.

 #### Advice for migrating:
 If you are used Knockout, Solid's primitives might look strange to you.
 The read/write separation is intentional and not just to make life hard.
-Look to group adopting a state/action (Flux) mental model.
+Look to adopting a state/action (Flux) mental model.
 While the libraries look similar they ppromote different best practices.

 ## Lit & LighterHTML